Uniswap/docs/CONTRIBUTING.md

 3. Create a guide!
 Some ideas for guides are:
    - How to set up a local test environment.
 This can be specific to your testing suite!
 It would be great to get a collecting of different testing setups on the site.
    - How to fetch on-chain data for liquidity volume, current prices, number of swaps, sizes of swaps, etc.
-   - A "Hello World" guide for solidity and Uniswap development.
+   - A "Hello World" guide for solidity and Nifty League development.
    - How to set up your first contract and deploy it on a testnet.